-246 notified 60 days prior to the inactivation of delegate seats and

-- 247 may petition the Secretary of the House for reappointment of248 those seats. - 249 Section 3.
+- 248 House sessions for 3 consecutive years shall have those seats - 249 inactivated from their delegate allocation.
+Delegations shall be - 250 notified 60 days prior to the inactivation of delegate seats and 251 may petition the Secretary of the House for reappointment of - 252 those seats. - Section 3.
 Duties and Authority.
-The House of Delegates shall - 250 serve as a legislative body in the development of ASSOCIATION

-- 253 of its business. - Section 4.
+The House of Delegates shall serve as a legislative body in the development of ASSOCIATION policy.
+It shall act on such policy recommendations as shall come before it and shall adopt rules or procedures for the conduct of its business. - Section 4.
 Appointment of Delegates.
-Affiliated State 254 255 Organizations, Recognized National Organizations, and 256 ASSOCIATION membership organization groups will appoint the 257 delegates and alternate delegates to which they are entitled according to Article VII, Section 2 of these Bylaws and the APhA 258 259 House Rules of Procedure.
-All delegates and alternate delegates 260 other than Delegates Ex Officio shall serve until May 31st of each 261 year.
-Delegates Ex Officio shall serve for life or, in the case of 262 Trustees serving as Delegates Ex Officio, until their successors 263 have been duly appointed or elected and installed.
-264 Section 5.
+Affiliated State Organizations, Recognized National Organizations, and ASSOCIATION membership organization groups will appoint the delegates and alternate delegates to which they are entitled according to Article VII, Section 2 of these Bylaws and the APhA House Rules of Procedure.
+All delegates and alternate delegates - 264 other than Delegates Ex Officio shall serve until May $31^{\,\rm st}$ of each - 265 year.
+Delegates Ex Officio shall serve for life or, in the case of - 266 Trustees serving as Delegates Ex Officio, until their successors 267 have been duly appointed or elected and installed.

+have been duly appointed or elected and installed.Section 5.
 Officers.
-The Officers of the House of Delegates shall 265 be a Speaker, a Speaker-elect, and a Secretary.
-The Speaker shall - appoint delegates and Committees as provided in these Bylaws,shall preside at meetings of the House of Delegates, and shall be - 268 responsible for a report of the actions of the House of Delegates - 269 to the members of this ASSOCIATION.
-The Speaker-elect shall - 270 assist the Speaker in the performance of the Speaker's duties - 271 and/or perform such duties as specified by the House of 272 Delegates.
-In the event of a vacancy in the Office of Speaker, or - 272 Delegates.
-In the event of a vacancy in the Office of Speaker, or 273 in the event the Speaker is unable to perform the duties of the - 274 office during a meeting of the House of Delegates, the Speaker-

-- 275 elect shall assume the duties of the Speaker.
-In the event of a - 276 vacancy in both the Office of Speaker and the Office of Speaker-

-277 elect, or in the event both the Speaker and the Speaker-elect are
+The Officers of the House of Delegates

+- 269 shall be a Speaker, a Speaker-elect, and a Secretary.
+The Speaker 270 shall appoint delegates and Committees as provided in these 271 Bylaws, shall preside at meetings of the House of Delegates, and 272 shall be responsible for a report of the actions of the House of 273 Delegates to the members of this ASSOCIATION.
+The Speaker-274 elect shall assist the Speaker in the performance of the Speaker's 275 duties and/or perform such duties as specified by the House of 276 Delegates.
+In the event of a vacancy in the Office of Speaker, or 277 in the event the Speaker is unable to perform the duties of the 278 office during a meeting of the House of Delegates, the Speaker-279 elect shall assume the duties of the Speaker.
+In the event of a 280 vacancy in both the Office of Speaker and the Office of Speaker- - 281 elect, or in the event both the Speaker and the Speaker-elect are - 282 unable to perform the duties of the offices during a meeting of

-278 unable to perform the duties of the offices during a meeting of
+$\ensuremath{\mathsf{283}}$ the House of Delegates, the House of Delegates shall elect a

-- 279 the House of Delegates, the House of Delegates shall elect a - 280 Speaker pro tem, at which time a Speaker and a Speaker-elect - shall be elected.
-The Secretary of the House of Delegates shall beresponsible for the administrative functions of the House of - 283 Delegates.
+- 284 Speaker pro tem, at which time a Speaker and a Speaker-elect - shall be elected.
+The Secretary of the House of Delegates shall be responsible for the administrative functions of the House of

+287 Delegates.